 If you’re staying with us this Easter holidays, there's lots of fun activities planned for families.

 Easter often signifies the start of spring - flowers, bunnies, eggs and perhaps a little sunshine.
-This year Easter falls in mid-April, when last year Bath was bathing in a balmy 22◦C, more like summer really!
+This year Easter falls in mid-April, when a couple of years ago Bath was bathing in a balmy 22◦C, more like summer really!

 Easter Activities at Woolley Grange